posted on April 01, 2019 15:54

 - The HPV vaccine (shot) can prevent HPV.

 - Cervical cancer can often be prevented with regular screening tests and follow-up care.

 - Women to start getting regular cervical cancer screenings at age 21

 - Parents to make sure pre-teens get the HPV vaccine at age 11 or 12

 Teens and young adults also need to get the HPV vaccine if they didn’t get it as pre-teens.
 Women up to age 26 and men up to age 21 can still get the vaccine.

+Women are able to get their cervical cancer screening at Scenic Bluffs.
 Thanks to the health care reform law, you and your family members may be able to get these services at no cost to you.
 Check with your insurance company to learn more.
-Scenic Bluffs also offers a sliding-fee scale program called the Healthy Neighbor Plan, which may provide you with discounted services.
-Everyone is encouraged to apply for HNP, whether or not you have health insurance, as this may make your copays more affordable.
-Discounts are based on your family size and income.
-Scenic Bluffs continues to accept Wisconsin Medicaid (Forward Health / BadgerCare), Medicare, and most private insurances.
-We also care for those without insurance.
+If you do not have infurance, or have an income that makes it difficult to pay for services, Scenic Bluffs offers a sliding-fee scale program, call out Healthy Neighbor Plan that may reduce your cost of care.
+Everyone is encouraged to apply for the Healthy Neighbor plan, whether or not you have insurance.

 For more information, or to schedule a visit with one of our providers, please call Scenic Bluffs at 608-654-5100.